thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 chargeCredit(5); // output: undefined
 ```

 As we can see, when calling function at the second time `chargeCredit(5)`, it returns `undefined` which is what we expected.
 In essense, what `once` does is just create a closure for the input function.
-Inside closure, it can check whether the function is already executed.
-Things work well until we need to use `once` on a method of an object
+Inside that closure, it can check whether the function is already executed.
+Things work well until we need to use `once` function on a method of an object.
+For example:

 ```js
 const bankAccount = {